Living in Grenada: Detailed Advice for American Expats

 • English speaking: Grenada inhabitants speak English, making it easier for US expats to adapt to life in Grenada.
 Additionally, Grenada has a large expat community.

-• No hurricanes: Grenada’s geographic position is outside the Caribbean’s hurricane belt, minimizing the risk of severe storm damage to property.
+• Fewer hurricanes: Grenada’s geographic position is outside the Caribbean’s hurricane belt, minimizing the risk of severe storm damage to property.

 Cons: